angular/angular/aio/content/guide/hydration.md

 <div class="alert is-helpful">

-Make sure that this setting is set **consistently** in both `tsconfig.server.json` for your server side and `tsconfig.app.json` for your client side.
+Make sure that this setting is set **consistently** in `tsconfig.server.json` for your server and `tsconfig.app.json` for your browser builds.
 A mismatched value will cause hydration to break.

+If you choose to set this setting in your tsconfig, we recommend to set it only in `tsconfig.app.json` which by default the `tsconfig.server.json` will inherit it from.

 </div>